41pha1/MIDI-Converter/README.md

 Enter YouTube video url: https://www.youtube.com/watch?v=HNPZ6KuJZYk Enter output Midifile path: test.mid
-Enter keyboard distance from the top in pixels (default = 640): 640 Enter a starting frame for analizing the video where the keyboard is clearly visible and no keys are pressed: 30 Downloading video...
+Enter a starting frame for analizing the video where the keyboard is clearly visible and no keys are pressed: 30 Downloading video...
 Done!